shorepine/tulipcc/README.md

 ### Graphics system

 The Tulip GPU consists of 3 subsystems:
- * A bitmap graphics plane (default size: 1280x750), with scrolling x- and y- speed registers
+ * A bitmap graphics plane (BG) (default size: 1280x750), with scrolling x- and y- speed registers.
+Drawing shape primitives draw to the BG.
  * A text frame buffer (TFB) that draws 8x12 fixed width text on top, with 256 colors
- * A sprite layer on top
+ * A sprite layer on top of the TFB

 The Tulip GPU runs at a fixed FPS depending on the resolution and display clock.
 You can change the display clock but will limit the amount of room for sprites and text tiles per line.
 Some example display clocks and resolutions: